 questionnaire also asks questions related to a game's interactive components, such as the

-enabling of user interactions or the sharing of a user's physical location or personal information,
+enabling of user interactions via the internet, the sharing of a user's physical location,

 if it enables the purchase of digital goods, and/or if unrestricted Internet access is provided.
 The

 responses to these questions automatically determine the game's Rating Category, Content